 Welcome to the new Student Life page!
 This page has been created as a resource for CSULB Dance Majors looking for information to help navigate through life in the Dance Center.
-Not only can you find information regarding concert and BFA auditions, scholarships, upcoming master classes and workshops, and the student organization Off7th Dancers, but you can find also find links and/or downloads to important and frequently used documents.
+Not only can you find information regarding concert and BFA auditions, scholarships, upcoming master classes and workshops, and the student organization CSULB Dance Collaborative, but you can find also find links and/or downloads to important and frequently used documents.
 This page is still evolving, so please send any feedback to Gregory Crosby or Andy Vaca.

 So, take a look, and enjoy Student Life at CSULB Dance!